CDRT/mk_docs/docs/ref/bios/settings/thinkpad/thunderbolttm4.md

 1.	**On** - Default.
 2. Off

+!!! info ""
-!>  Some Thunderbolt devices, such as external GPUs and storage drives, may not work properly.
+     Some Thunderbolt devices, such as external GPUs and storage drives, may not work properly.

+!!! info ""
-?> The USB functions of USB4 based devices that are Thunderbolt 4 certified may still work.
+    The USB functions of USB4 based devices that are Thunderbolt 4 certified may still work.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|